-Each year a class has the opportunity to learn an instrument through the Kingston Music and Arts Service (KMAS) Wider Opportunities Programme.
+Each year a class has the opportunity to learn an instrument through the Kingston Music Service (KMS) Wider Opportunities Programme.
 For the last three years a different class has had the opportunity to learn how to play the African drums.

 The popular Junior School Choir performs regularly throughout the year, both in local and school events.